Faculty

 Jatinder Lamba Ph.D., M.Sc.

-Associate Dean For Research And Graduate Education; Professor And The Frank A. Duckworth Eminent Scholar Chair
+Associate Dean for Research and Graduate Education; Professor And The Frank A. Duckworth Eminent Scholar Chair

 Dr. Jatinder Lamba is currently the associate dean for research and graduate education in the UF College of Pharmacy and a professor in the Department of Pharmacotherapy and Translational Research.
 In 2022, she was appointed the Frank A. Duckworth Eminent Scholar Chair.